Healthcare18 min read

 1. Under-studying Intraoperative Procedures

-With 61 scored questions, this sub-area alone is more than 40% of your score.
+With 68 scored items, this sub-area alone is nearly half your score.
 Candidates who spread their time evenly across all areas miss this critical weight.

 You must know surgical instruments by name, function, and the procedures where they're used.
 This includes retractors (Richardson, Army-Navy, Balfour, Bookwalter), clamps (Kelly, Kocher, Allis, Babcock), and specialty instruments by surgical specialty.